-The School will check this evidence in accordance with the Home Office 'Code of Practice on preventing illegal working: Civil penalty scheme for employers: 1 July 2021' (Code of practice on preventing illegal working (publishing.service.gov.uk)).
+The School will check this evidence in accordance with the Home Office 'Code of Practice on preventing illegal working: 6 April 2022' (Code of practice on preventing illegal working (publishing.service.gov.uk)).

 Qualifications: all applicants must also bring to interview original documents which evidence any educational and professional qualifications referred to in their application form and / or which the School requests.